Nursing

 Prerequisites: Last course.
 May be taken with NU 962 NU 959 if a full time student.
 NU 963 must be completed prior to this course.

 As a culminating experience, MPH students are provided the opportunity to demonstrate their ability to synthesize and integrate advanced knowledge and skills acquired throughout the program and to apply theory and principles in a public health project focused on social change.
 For this project, students write a grant proposal for a public health initiative or create a community health program plan.
 The project must address the needs of a specific population in the student's field site community.
 Students are also required to describe how the ANCC Advanced Public Health Nursing Scope and Standards were demonstrated while carrying out the project.
+A minimum of 65 practicum hours will be required as part of this course.

 NU-966 Nursing Science II: Community/Public Health Leadership Theory and Practicum II